skypjack/entt/docs/md/links.md

     by [linkdd](https://github.com/linkdd): an interesting walkthrough of
     developing a game (also) with EnTT.
-  * [Use EnTT When You Need An ECS](https://www.codingwiththomas.com/blog/use-entt-when-you-need-an-ecs) by [Thomas](https://www.codingwiththomas.com/): I couldn't have said it better.
+  * [Use EnTT When You Need An ECS](https://www.codingwiththomas.com/blog/use-entt-when-you-need-an-ecs) by [Thomas](https://www.codingwiththomas.com/): I could not have said it better.
   * [Space Battle: Huge edition](http://victor.madtriangles.com/code%20experiment/2018/06/11/post-ecs-battle-huge.html):
     huge space battle built entirely from scratch.